Oxford United needs its new stadium to survive

 This isn’t just about football.
 It’s also about creating economic growth, community benefits, sustainability leadership, and civic pride across Oxfordshire.

-The site will become home to a 16,000-capacity stadium, conference and events centre, 180-bed Radisson hotel, along with bars, restaurants and fitness and entertainment facilities.
+This site will become home to a stadium, conference and events centre, 180-bed Radisson hotel, along with bars, restaurants and fitness and entertainment facilities.
 The £130 million investment will provide almost 1,000 jobs and boost the local economy by £32 million a year.

 The choice is clear.
-We either deliver a world class stadium Oxfordshire can be proud of on land to the north of the city, or we risk losing the county’s only professional club that brings people together, powers our economy, and means so much to so many.
+We either deliver a world class stadium Oxfordshire can be proud of or we risk losing the county’s only professional club that brings people together, powers our economy, and means so much to so many.

 This is more than a stadium.
-It is a once-in-a-generation opportunity.
+It s a once-in-a-generation opportunity.
 Let’s not miss it.

 Who we are